 MacKenzie Eye Care

-As a member and past director of the Sunrise Rotary Club, MedHat Movember team and RAK Day committee, Sarah devotes countless hours to building relationships, bringing community together and supporting campaigns that provide awareness and funding to make change.
+As a member and past director of the Sunrise Rotary Club and MedHat Movember team, Sarah devotes countless hours to building relationships, bringing community together and supporting campaigns that provide awareness and funding to make change.
 Previously, Sarah was involved with numerous political campaigns and sat on the provincial executive to the official opposition.
 Sarah looks forward to applying her energy and past experience in her role as Chamber Director, lobbying on behalf of the Medicine Hat and Alberta small business community.
 Having worked for the past twelve years at MacKenzie Eye Care, a family owned practice of optometry, Sarah has experience in small business management and marketing.
 Currently, Sarah divides her time as a consultant to Torrey Mattson -The Home Team with Royal LePage Realty and as a mother of three to Daine, Emily and Allan.